andreaaazo/reelscraper/DOCS.md

     :param max_posts_per_profile: Maximum number of reels to fetch per profile.
     :param max_retires_per_profile: Maximum number of retries per profile.
     :return: A concatenated list of all reels from all accounts.
-             (Note: Unlike the earlier design where results were mapped per username, this implementation aggregates reels across accounts.)
+             (Aggregates reels across accounts.)
     """
 ```

 **Operational Details:**

-1. **Loading Accounts**:
+1. **Loading Accounts**
    Uses `AccountManager` to read and store usernames from the specified file.

-2. **Threaded Scraping**:
+2. **Threaded Scraping**
-   With a `ThreadPoolExecutor` (with `max_workers` threads), it submits the `get_user_reels()` task for each account.
+   A `ThreadPoolExecutor` with `max_workers` threads submits `get_user_reels()` tasks for each account.
-   - If the main `ReelScraper` lacks its own `LoggerManager`, the optional multi-scraper `logger_manager` logs events such as the start and success or error for each account.

-3. **Data Persistence**:
+3. **Data Persistence**
-   If a `DataSaver` is provided, the aggregated results are saved after processing.
-Logging is performed before saving to announce the destination path.
+   If a `DataSaver` is provided, results are saved after processing.

-4. **Completion Logging**:
+4. **Completion Logging**
-   After all accounts are processed, a final log entry records the total number of reels scraped and the number of accounts processed.
+   After all accounts are processed, a final log entry records the total reels scraped and the number of accounts processed.

 ---

 ### Attributes

 - **`scraper`** (`ReelScraper`):
-  The core scraping instance used to fetch reels for each account.
+  Core scraping instance used to fetch reels for each account.

 - **`max_workers`** (`int`):
-  Dictates the size of the thread pool for parallel account scraping.
+  Number of threads for parallel account scraping.

 - **`data_saver`** (`DataSaver`, optional):
-  Saves the full aggregated dataset once scraping is complete.
+  Saves the complete aggregated dataset once scraping is done.

 ---